outlaw777/outlaw777/README.md

 Experienced professional with a proven track record in designing, implementing, and managing robust security architectures.
 Skilled in conducting thorough risk assessments and developing effective strategies to mitigate potential threats.
-CompTia Security+ CompTia CySA+ cerification and Microsoft Certified: Azure Fundamentals I'm interest in technology and a dedication to solving complex problems.
+CompTIA Security+, CompTIA CySA+ certification, and Microsoft Certified: Azure Fundamentals.
+I'm interested in technology and dedicated to solving complex problems.

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, specifically aiming to be a Cyber Security Analyst
+My journey in Information Technology has led me to develop a passion for cybersecurity, specifically as a Cyber Security Analyst.

 ## Skills